 UPDATE - AUGUST 21 - 2017 Wood Creek Academy - yes, an edited blog.
 Wood Creek Academy just sent me a Cease and Desist letter to remove this blog.... so I will edit it - since they believe it was defamatory.
 The letter is below.

 Sadly I still receive emails (in 2017) from students struggling to overcome the emotional trauma they endured during their time at a WWASPS facility, as well as many simply looking for help in seeking academic credits.

-Neither which I can help them with, however it never ceases to amaze me that there are so many victims that have been effected by these people -- yet they continue to close and open facilities in our country.
+Neither which I can help them with, however it never ceases to amaze me that there are so many victims that have been effected by these people.